Back to School Handbook -- 4th Grade

 *** Other assignments will go home as needed.
 Please review your child’s homework sheet for what has been assigned.

-Everyday your student will bring home their RED folder.
-In this folder, you will find the homework sheet for the week and any of your child’s completed work that is for your review.
+Every day your student will bring home their RED folder.
+In this folder, you will find the math homework sheet for the week and any of your child’s completed work that is for your review.
 The school newsletter or any other important communications from the office or PTA will be included in the folder as well on Wednesdays.
 This folder must come back to class everyday with the math homework inside!
-The Reading homework isn’t due until the end of the week – Friday.

 Books and Materials: